josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 ## Annotations

-Annotations are special tokens in GDScript that act as modifiers to a script or its code and may affect how the script is treated by the Godot engine or editor.
+Annotations are special tokens in GDScript that act as modifiers to a script or its code and may affect how the script is treated by the engine or editor.

 Every annotation starts with the `@` character and is specified by a name.
 A detailed description and example for each annotation can be found inside the